Or, How to Love God and How not to Love God

 People thinking that they can understand God beyond what he explicitly declares in His word are like ants on an elephant bigger than the universe, foolishly thinking that they can understand something so far beyond their ability to understand that it is ridiculous.

-Especially when it come to discussing who God and what he wants; Be as little children:
+Especially when it comes to discussing who God is and what he wants; Be as little children:

 And said, “Most certainly I tell you, unless you turn, and become as little children, you will in no way enter into the Kingdom of Heaven.